lindemer/cozy/README.md

 # cozy
+**cozy** can be linked as an external module to any Zephyr app.
 This library is built on [mbedTLS](https://github.com/zephyrproject-rtos/mbedtls) and [TinyCBOR](https://github.com/zephyrproject-rtos/tinycbor).

 ## Usage
-**cozy** can be linked as an external module to any Zephyr app.
 Add the following line to your app's `CMakeLists.txt`:
     `set(ZEPHYR_EXTRA_MODULES <absolute_path_to>/cozy)`
 Add the following line to your app's `prj.conf` to compile the required mbedTLS sources:
     `CONFIG_MBEDTLS_CFG_FILE="config-suite-b.h"`
 Access the **cozy** API from your source files with `#include <cozy/cose.h>`.

-## Testing
+## Tests and Examples
 Run tests from the `tests` directory with `west build -t run -b native_posix`.
 See unit tests in `tests/src/tests.c` for examples.
 The `tests/CMakeLists.txt` assumes that this repository has been cloned to `$ZEPHYR_BASE/..` (i.e., the directory containing your `.west` file).

 ## Current Coverage of RFC 8152